Saturday, August 26, 2023

 Gamopat goodness!

 It's always exciting to hear of new games being released for our amazing Atari ST/e.
 Sadly, it always feels that other vintage computers get the support that our 16-bit fuji lacks (hey, whatever happened to AGT).
-Anyhow, I've been following the Cosmos Chronicles on/off for many moons but it's originally a French Gamopat game which means I understood now't.
-Yep, I know little beyond "bonjour" and "jeu" so I eagerly awaited an English version I could fully enjoy.
+Anyhow, I've been following the Cosmos Chronicles on/off for many moons but it's originally a French Gamopat game - that means I understood now't as I know little beyond "bonjour" and "jeu"!
+So I eagerly awaited an English version I could playtest.

 Well, you knew this was coming...
 Wait no more, the international edition of Cosmos Chronicles is finally out.
-It's beta v0.95 so might feature a few problems in translation but that's nothing your feedback cannot fix!
-I've played a little after work today and I must say it's really impressive.
+It's beta v0.95 so it may feature a few problems in translation - but that's nothing your feedback cannot fix!
+I've played a little after work today and I must say it's impressive.
 You might say it's Ultima-impressive so very much worth the wait!!

 The game was coded in GFA Basic, a tool that never ceases to impress.
 The full credits are: